Communities in Schools of Atlanta

 Georgia Charter Schools Association

 As president and CEO of the Georgia Charter Schools Association since 2007, Tony Roberts is the leading advocate for Georgia’s public charter schools.
 Under his leadership, Georgia’s voters approved a 2012 amendment giving birth to the State Charter Schools Commission, making Georgia the first in the nation to pass such a ballot issue.
-The number of charter schools has grown by 329 percent to 112, and students attending charters have grown by 232 percent to over 70,000 students.
+During the 2021-2022 school year, there were 60,039 students enrolled in Georgia’s 90 charter schools.

 Education: Carson-Newman College, Southern Baptist Theological Seminary (MDiv, ThM, PhD)